 In Terms Of MS Word, Which One Is Correct- “Used To” or “Used for”?

-According to my experience, MS word’s grammar is not an accurate source for proofreading, it’s quite unacceptable and misleading.
-I’m not sure why “used to open” and similar phrases would be incorrect.
+According to my experience, MS Word’s grammar is not an accurate source for proofreading, it’s quite unacceptable and misleading.
+I’m unsure why “used to open,” and similar phrases would be incorrect.

 It appears to be merely stylistically distinct from “used for opening.”

-You appear to believe that used to solely refers to habitual acts, whereas used for only refers to instrumental actions.
+You appear to believe that used solely refers to habitual acts, whereas used only refers to instrumental actions.
 This is just partially correct.

 Used To- What’s The Purpose Of Using This Phrase?